-I have received notice of Bernardo's conviction for violating the AECA, and have provided notice and an opportunity for Bernardo to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
-I have not received a submission from Bernardo.
+I have received notice of Gormley's conviction for violating the IEEPA, and have provided notice and an opportunity for Gormley to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
+Through his defense counsel, Gormley has indicated that he does not intend to contest BIS's decision to deny his export privileges under the Regulations.

-Based upon my review and consultations with BIS's Office of Export Enforcement, including its Director, and the facts available to BIS, I have decided to deny Bernardo's export privileges under the Regulations for a period of five years from
+Based upon my review and consultations with BIS's Office of Export Enforcement, including its Director, and the facts available to BIS, I have decided to deny Gormley's export privileges under the Regulations for a period of 10 years from the date of Gormley's conviction.
+I have also decided to revoke all licenses issued pursuant to the Act or Regulations in which Gormley had an interest at the time of his conviction.
+Accordingly, it is hereby